 Qatar Airways Qsuite Business Class Food And Drinks

 There’s no telling exactly how long it will last, but Qatar Airways has brought back some outrageous selections to its business class wine menu, including Laurent Perrier Rose Champagne.
-Here’s a peek at the wines currently offered in Qsuites business class, as viewed in Vivino, my favourite wine app…
+Bollinger Rose and other classics are known to make an appearance to.
+Here’s a peek at the wines offered in Qsuites A350 business class on my flight, as viewed in Vivino, my favourite wine app…

 You can’t go wrong with a Qatar Airways Biryani or any of the spiced chicken main dishes and the desserts are almost always worth an indulgence.
 The coconut pudding pictured above certainly was.
 All washed down nicely of course with a cup of Karak Chai tea.

 You now know where to sit and have a good idea of what to drink.
 In terms of extra tips, there are a few.
 For starters, you’ll inevitably connect in Doha on your journey.
 If at all possible, it’s best to try and avoid connections which put you in Doha between 11PM-230AM, as this is when the Qatar Al Mourjan lounge tends to be rammed.